Paperweb/obsidian/README.md

 ##### Harvest Moon

 On the full moon the closest to the autumn equinox, it will take the name of the Harvest Moon.
-A rough calculation (that needs to be verified), finds the date of the equinox for the current year, checks if the full moon is closer to it than a half-moon cycle and labels it such.
+A rough calculation finds the date of the equinox for the current year, checks if the full moon is closer to it than a half-moon cycle and labels it such.

 ##### Blue moons